netdata/netdata/README.md

   Comes with hundreds of alerts out of the box to detect common issues and pitfalls, revealing issues that can easily go unnoticed.
 It supports several notification methods to let you know when your attention is needed.

 - 📖 **systemd Journals Explorer**<br/>
-  Explore and analyze logs in systemd journals, on individual hosts and infrastructure-wide logs centralization servers.
-Find the needle in the haystack of your systems and applications errors and exceptions, with an intuitive and interactive dashboard.
+  systemd journals explorer to view, filter and analyze system and applications logs, by directly accessing systemd journal files on individual hosts and infrastructure-wide logs centralization servers.

 - :sunglasses: **Low Maintenance**<br/>
   Fully automated in every aspect: automated dashboards, out-of-the-box alerts, auto-detection and auto-discovery of metrics, zero-touch machine-learning, easy scalability and high availability, and CI/CD friendly.